HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 ## Request/response format

-Your ranker should accept a list of social media posts and comments, each with a corresponding ID, in JSON format:
+Your ranker should accept a list of social media posts and comments, each with a corresponding ID, in JSON format.

 ### Request